PAYONE-GmbH/shopware-5/README.md

 ## Installation
 ### Prerequisites
 You should have your PAYONE API credentials.
-If you still don't have them, [contact PAYONE](https://payone.com).
+If you don't have them, [contact PAYONE](https://payone.com).

 ### Install